MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/upgrade-from-sharepoint-2010.md

 # Upgrading from SharePoint 2010

-Microsoft SharePoint 2010 and SharePoint Server 2010 will reach end of support On **October 13, 2020**.
+Microsoft SharePoint 2010 and SharePoint Server 2010 will reach end of support on **October 13, 2020**.
 This article details resources to help people migrate their existing SharePoint Server 2010 data to SharePoint Online, or upgrade your on-premises SharePoint Server 2010 environment.

 ## What is end of support?